chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 After this, we had to reposition to be able to see them again, but this involved walking in a sort of very large semi-circle.
 This was a pretty tense walk because (a) we wanted to do it fast in case they went away completely and (b) there were insanely deep mud patches everywhere.
 My entire foot would get stuck deep in mud and I had to figure out a technique to keep my shoe from falling off by pushing up my toes, which I only put into practice after my shoe came off entirely once.

 Once we got to Good Viewing Area B about 10 minutes later, another tree had to be climbed, this time a legit climb.
-The only time I broke my leg in my life was from jumping off of a 3' high backyard deck, which was probably like 2% as dangerous as this situation.
+The only time I broke a bone in my life was my leg from jumping off of a 3' high backyard deck, which was probably like 2% as dangerous as this situation.
 This photo is from the tree next to the one I got into, but unfortunately is not very wide-angle:

 ![Tree for a better view](../assets/sanghaforest/IMG_6392.jpg)